Netanyahu, Pompeo in Saudi; ‘Pressure’ on Islamabad to Recognize Israel

 Asked for his comment, a senior Pakistani official says, “It would be naive to think that the House of Saud will ask (Israelis) for such a thing, and even more naive to expect that the Israelis will oblige them.”
 The title of “Custodian of Two Holy Mosques” will haunt them, he says.
 “It’s the beginning of the end.”

-“It’s time to cry”, says a UAE-based Indian-origin intellectual and writer.
+“It’s time to cry”, a UAE-based Indian-origin intellectual and writer shares his comment with us.

 An Islamabad-based analyst tells DesPardes, “The development should not come as a surprise as high level political contacts between Gulf and the Zionist entity have increased under the US direction.
 US policy seek to normalize Israel in the region and to end its ‘formal’ regional boycott.
 Biden administration will continue this policy at the cost of Palestinian cause .But I do caution that the effect of these political outreach should not be underestimated on Muslim street.
 These moves will further isolate Gulf regimes from masses as the masses are not ready for any compromise on Palestine.
 The on ground resistance against Israel’s settler colonialism will continue.”

-Note: UPDATE: According to a report, Israeli Radio stated it recorded the trip from the App – Flight Radar –Netanyahu left at 19.30 and arrived in Neom City at 20.30, stayed there for 5 hrs.
-“Mossad Chief and Bibi met MBS and Pompeo to discuss normalizing relations”, says the report.
-“Also discussed neighbors other side of Gulf”.